String gardens are an easy and beautiful way to bring plants into your home, no matter how small – or urban – your space

-Growing miniature eco systems, known as string gardens, is the latest trend in gardening and home decoration.
-It’s similar to Japanese Kokedama in the sense that it takes presentational aesthetics outside of the box by allowing the plants grow in a ball of soil held together by moss and string.
+Growing miniature ecosystems, known as string gardens, is the latest trend in home decoration.
+It’s similar to the art of Japanese Kokedama in the sense that it takes presentational aesthetics outside of the box by allowing the plants grow in a ball of soil held together by moss and string.

-Van der Valk advises watering the plant with a mist spray bottle, or soaking it for 10-15 minutes in water once a week.
+Van der Valk advises watering the plants in your string gardens with a mist spray bottle, or soaking it for 10-15 minutes in water once a week.
 Let the garden drain in a sink until the water stops dripping before hanging it back.
 Et voila!

 You’re ready to hang your masterpiece.
 These decorative balls not only add colour and life to any decorative scheme, but are actually really fun to make and take care of, too.

 For more information and ideas on string gardens for the home, please see: www.stringgardens.com